Chonkway/XD-Colosseum-WGUI/README.md

  Additionally if you're doing any encoding/decoding with the tool you may want [Cygwin](https://cygwin.com/setup-x86_64.exe)

- You will also need to install PySimpleGUI as it is the library almost all of this project uses to generate the GUI:
+ You will also need to install PySimpleGUI as it is the library almost all of this project uses to generate the GUI if you intend to run the source files:
  > pip install pysimplegui

+If you're running the binary file you shouldn't require anything for the GUI.
 ### Usage

 Drag and drop all the GUI files into the root of your tool.
 If you're using the binary, ensure the `.exe` is also in the root of the tool.